eldadco/JavaApiAndUiTests/README.md

 Please run the src/main/java/RunFile/SeleniumSuite.xml file.

-For the report execute in the terminal the following command: allure serve
+To view the report execute in the terminal the following command: allure serve